run-llama/llama_index/docs/understanding/putting_it_all_together/q_and_a/terms_definitions_tutorial.md

             "Either upload an image/screenshot of a document, or enter the text manually."
         )
         uploaded_file = st.file_uploader(
-            "Upload an image/screenshot of a document:", type=["png", "jpg", "jpeg"] )
+            "Upload an image/screenshot of a document:",
+            type=["png", "jpg", "jpeg"],
+        )
         document_text = st.text_area("Or enter raw text")
         if st.button("Extract Terms and Definitions") and (